LupaDevStudio/LupaDevStudio/README.md

 ## About us 🗒️

-LupaDevStudio is a small team of Python developers interested in mobile development especially Android for now.
+Established on July 5, 2023, LupaDevStudio is an independent French studio specializing in developing applications and video games for mobile and computer platforms.
+We are a team of three students passionate about programming, and we founded LupaDevStudio to share our creations with you.

 ## Our goal 🚀